techsawy/techsawy/README.md

 - 👋 Hi, I’m @techsawy
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Ansible,Python,Terraform,Docker and Jenkin.
-- 💞️ I’m looking to collaborate on projects on nsible,Python,Terraform,Docker and Jenkin.
+- 💞️ I’m looking to collaborate on projects on Ansible,Python,Terraform,Docker and Jenkin.
 - 📫 How to reach me

 <!---